verhulsta/logquad5q0/README.md

     and a value of k.
 Both the mortality input and the value of k and will be matched exactly.

 3. Two mortality inputs (either nqx or nMx) for any age interval.
-The value of k will be estimated and the value of the two mortality inputs will be matched exactly.
+For the purpose of estimating nax–the average number of years lived in the age interval x,x+n–with high precision, the proportion of infant deaths before 28 days or 3 months (z(28d) or z(3m)) can be used as second input along with another mortality input (either nqx or nMx) starting at age 0.
+The two mortality inputs will be matched exactly and the value of k will be estimated.

 4. More than two mortality inputs (either nqx or nMx) for any age interval.
 One of them must be selected for matching.
-The value of k will be estimated, the selected input will be matched exactly, and the root mean square error will be minimized over the remaining mortality inputs.
+The selected input will be matched exactly, the root mean square error will be minimized over the remaining mortality inputs, and the value of k will be estimated.

 The computation of the root mean square error (RMSE) can be weighted.
 When minimizing a series of q(x), i.e. cumulative probabilities starting